 Quizzes (20%): To ensure that students are completing the course readings and understanding the material, regular quizzes will be given biweekly on Fridays.
-Each quiz takes 15 minutes (from 9:05 a.m. to 9:20 a.m), and late/no submission will be scored zero.
+The first quiz will be on Feb 3, followed by Feb 17, Mar 3, Mar 31, April 14, and April 28.
+Each quiz takes 20 minutes (from 9:00 a.m. to 9:20 a.m.), and late/no submission will be scored zero.
 They will evaluate key information presented in a two-week time interval.
 The 4 highest scores out of 6 will be taken into final grades.
 Make-up quizzes are not allowed.